 Ask your customers how often they enjoy waiting in line at a physical store and the most likely answer is ”Never.”
 The same is probably true if you ask them what it feels like to be put on hold when they call in to ask basic questions, such as whether the product they’re looking for is in stock or not.

 Worst of all is when they place an online order and find themselves clicking the “order status” button on their digital receipt over and over again, wondering if shipping delays are getting between them and what they bought.

-This is why understanding the difference between local text ads and google local inventory ads — and how to use them — is an essential part of your e-commerce strategy.
+This is why understanding the difference between local text ads and Google LIA — and how to use them — is an essential part of your e-commerce strategy.

 Why Thinking Global But Acting Local Is More Important Than Ever

 As eMarketer recently reported, e-commerce sales are expected to continue double-digit growth in the U.S. alone to almost 18 percent in 2021 and will make up an estimated 20 percent of all retail sales by 2024.